 Like all of you, 2020 has been frustrating, disappointing, and downright scary for Sarah and me.
 As we spent more and more time in our home from March through June, we realized we were not happy in our current house.
 At the same time, we began canceling trip after trip and our points balances began growing by leaps and bounds.
 By late summer, we had more points and miles than we could possibly use for travel in 2021.
 Almost simultaneously, we decided that we were ready to sell our house and move elsewhere.
 So what's the correlation between selling your home and vast sums of points and miles?
 I'll explain below!

 Sarah and I moved into our current home almost six years ago.
 While we absolutely love our community and our neighbors (they're all in our Facebook group and our travel buddies!!!), we grew to love our house less and less.
-While we had completed many exterior upgrades over the years, including a fenced backyard, a new driveway and new energy-efficient windows, we hadn't done much to the interior or other exterior repairs that were increasingly necessary in a 30+ year-old house.
+While we had completed many exterior upgrades over the years, including a fenced backyard, a new driveway, and new energy-efficient windows, we hadn't done much to the interior or other exterior repairs that were increasingly necessary for a 30+-year-old house.

 As we began considering selling our home, we solicited bids for numerous upgrades.
 We realized we should spend $7,500 to $15,000 to get our house in tip-top shape to list it on the market.
 Now that we had a budget, we sprung into action to save as much money as possible.